-Salt Lake City had a small but vibrant African American community (larger than Ogden or elsewhere) for most of its history.
-By 1910 there were almost twelve hundred African Americans counted in that year’s census.
-Since almost all public commercial services were eventually denied to non-whites because of Jim Crow segregation policies (which in some cases extended well into the 1960s), several African Americans opened their own small businesses, hotels, restaurants, and clubs that serve Utah’s black citizens.
-The majority of African American owned businesses were located around and between the city’s railroad depots near today’s Pioneer Park.
+Salt Lake City had a small but vibrant Black community for most of its history.
+There were almost twelve hundred African American Utahns counted in the Census of 1910.
+African American Utahns opened hotels, restaurants, and clubs that served Utah’s Black citizens.
+The majority of African American-owned businesses were located around and between the city’s railroad depots near today’s Pioneer Park.

 Previous historical narratives mistakenly concluded that nineteenth-century Utah was a more law-abiding, better organized, less violent, and peaceful place in comparison with the rest of the otherwise lawless and vigilante-prone American West.
-Recent deep dives into the history of the American West and Utah’s early settlement and territorial periods offer a more nuanced history about the complexity and interconnection of the West with the rest of the United States.
-What historians have uncovered is white settlers seeking to colonize the Great Basin participated in violent acts against Native American groups.
-Additionally, Utah settler history includes cases of domestic violence, inter-ethnic violence, and so-called “mountain justice” where families, individuals, and/or communities chose to deal with criminal behaviors outside of the law.
+Recent deep dives into the history of the American West and Utah’s early settlement and territorial periods offer a more nuanced history of the complexity and interconnection of the West with the rest of the United States.
+What historians have uncovered is that Euro-Americans seeking to colonize the Great Basin participated in violent acts against Native American groups.
+Additionally, Utah settler history includes cases of domestic violence, inter-ethnic violence, and so-called “mountain justice”; families, individuals, and/or communities chose to deal with criminal behaviors outside of the law.
 What is important to note is that violence was not unique to the western portion of North America.
 Concepts of the west as “wild” were circulated by media and fiction stories during the late nineteenth century.
 Lynching in Utah is set against a national background of violent acts toward African Americans and people of color during the nineteenth century.

 One such part of Utah’s complicated past includes the lynching of Sam Joe Harvey.
 Harvey, a Black man, and United States Army veteran, arrived in Utah in 1883.
-He “established himself as a “bootblack” or boot shiner in front of Hennefer & Heinau’s barbershop” located on Main Street in Salt Lake City.
-On the morning of August 25, 1883, Harvey shot and killed Salt Lake City Marshal Andrew H. Burt.
-In less than thirty minutes after Burt’s death, officers apprehended him, beat him, released him to an angry mob who then lynched him.
+According to sources, he established himself as a “bootblack” or boot shiner in front of Hennefer & Heinau’s barbershop” located on Main Street in Salt Lake City.
+On the morning of August 25, 1883, by standards accused Harvey of shooting and killing Salt Lake City Marshal Andrew H. Burt.
+In less than thirty minutes after Burt’s death, officers apprehended Harvey, beat him, and released him to an angry mob who lynched him.

-According to white bystanders, Harvey entered a main street restaurant owned by, F. H. Grice.
-Accounts claim that Grice called the police station after Harvey threatened him with a pistol.
-Burt, a well-known and liked marshal with over twenty years of public service and who was also a Bishop of Salt Lake City’s Twenty-first Ward, answered Grice’s call and discovered that Harvey had asked Grice for work.
+According to newspaper accounts, Harvey entered the main street restaurant owned by Afro- Caribbean American businessman F. H. Grice.
+Harvey supposedly asked Grice for a job.
+Grice called the police station claiming that Harvey threatened him with a pistol.
 Grice offered Harvey two dollars a day and transportation to and from his farm located twelve miles outside of the city.
-Grice claimed that after he told Harvey about the location of the farm, Harvey began screaming profanities and yelled at Grice and other customers in the establishment.
-Grice said after Harvey became upset, he pushed him out the door, which is when Harvey pulled out his gun.
-Harvey then left the restaurant and Grice then went to the police station.
+Grice claimed that after he told Harvey about the location of the farm, Harvey allegedly yelled at Grice and his customers.
+Grice said Harvey also pushed him outside and pulled a gun out.
+Harvey then left the restaurant and Grice went to the police station and met with Sherrif Burt.
+Burt was a well-liked marshal Burt, a well-known and liked marshal with over twenty years of public service and who was also the bishop of Salt Lake City’s Twenty-first Ward, answered Grice’s call and discovered that Harvey had asked Grice for work.

 Burt set off on foot to locate Harvey.
 He found him on the corner of Main and Second South holding two guns.
-After leaving the restaurant, Harvey had entered the general store to buy a rifle.
-Burt then approached Harvey, who asked, “Are you an officer,” and without waiting for a response, shot the marshal.
-Burt staggered from the scene and subsequently died from his wounds.
-Harvey willfully, on Salt Lake City’s busiest commercial street, shot and mortally wounded the popular police marshal.
+After leaving the restaurant, Harvey entered the general store to buy a rifle.
+Newspapers alleged that Harvey shot Burt after the officer asked Harvey if he was “an officer.”
+Burt supposedly staggered from the scene and subsequently died from his wounds.

-Eyewitnesses quickly apprehended Harvey and held him until the police arrived to take him to the county jail that was located adjacent to the county courthouse at 156 West 200 South.
-While imprisoned, Burt’s fellow police officers severely beat Harvey.
-The officers then surrendered him to an angry mob of Mormons and non-Mormons who had gathered at the courthouse.
+Eyewitnesses apprehended Harvey and held him until the police arrived to take him to the county jail that was located adjacent to the county courthouse at 156 West 200 South.
+Reports claim that officers severely beat Harvey while he was imprisoned.
+The officers then surrendered him to an angry mob of Utahns who had gathered at the courthouse.
 “Dozens of hands” grabbed Harvey, and minutes later, fashioned a painter’s rope into a noose and hung him from a rafter in a nearby livery stable.
-The mob then dragged his corpse behind a team of horses down State Street, which is located two blocks south and east of Temple Square until Salt Lake City Mayor William Jennings, stopped the violent procession.
-Stories about Harvey’s lynching were almost entirely silenced.
-Notably, Burt was one of the first members of the Salt Lake City police to be killed in the line of duty.
+The mob then dragged his corpse behind a team of horses down State Street, which is located two blocks south and east of Temple Square until Salt Lake City Mayor William Jennings stopped the violent procession.
+Burt was one of the first members of the Salt Lake City police to be killed in the line of duty.
 His headstone reads, “He met his death at the hands of a desperado.”
-Meanwhile, Harvey’s body was buried in a shallow grave just outside the Salt Lake City Cemetery, and his skeletal remains found two months later by two men digging for gravel.
+Meanwhile, Harvey’s body was buried in a shallow grave just outside the Salt Lake City Cemetery, and his skeletal remains were found two months later by two men digging for gravel.

 Of course, Burt’s murder was not Salt Lake City’s first nor last.
-However, most defendants received—more or less—their Constitutional right of due process.
-The act of vigilante justice and its sparse newspaper coverage speaks volumes about race relations in nineteenth-century Salt Lake City.
+However, most defendants received—more or less—their Constitutional right to due process.
+The act of vigilante justice and its confusing newspaper coverage speaks volumes about race relations in nineteenth-century Salt Lake City.
 Captain Burt’s memorization, which included a eulogy delivered to a packed house at the Salt Lake Tabernacle, demonstrates how early Utah residents honored their most respected community members.
-In contrast, the lynching of Harvey was not atypical to white and African American interactions in post-Civil War America.
-On a national scale, whites used the act of mob violence and lynching to enforce and uphold racial and class hierarchies.
-In short, white Utahn’s honored Captain Burt while simultaneously believing that Harvey, an impoverished African American man, did not deserve a trial.
+In contrast, the lynching of Harvey was not atypical of white and African American interactions in post-Civil War America.
+On a national scale, Whites used the act of mob violence and lynching to enforce and uphold racial and class hierarchies.
+In short, Utahns chose to honor Burt while simultaneously believing that Harvey, an impoverished African American man was guilty of murder without a trial.

 Without a doubt, this incident had a chilling effect on the approximately 250 African Americans living in Utah territory.
 Utah was not a slave state before the Civil War (although it did have a law allowing for slavery in the territory) and wished to stay above the fray in the national slavery debates.
-Nevertheless, with this action, it was made abundantly clear that 1883 Salt Lakers held the same deep-seated racial biases very much that had inflicted the rest of the nation.
+Nevertheless, with this action, it was made abundantly clear that the 1883 Salt Lakers held the same deep-seated racial biases held by individuals throughout the United States.

-African Americans contributed much to Utah’s economic, political, social, and cultural landscape.
+African Americans contributed to Utah’s economic, political, social, and cultural landscape.

 Would you like to read the next post?
 African Americans and Salt Lake’s West Side: Part Two

-Interactive Activites: Explore the 1619 Project developed by The New York Times Magazine which “aims to reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of the United States.”
-Listen also to the Speak Your Piece podcast of Dr. Paul Reeve (University of Utah professor of history) speaking to host Brad Westwood about Mormonism’s nineteenth-century African American members.
-Reeve also speaks about his book Religion of a Different Color: Race and the Mormon Struggle for Whiteness (Oxford University Press, 2015) where he considers Mormons and ideas about whiteness within the broader 19th century American society.
+Interactive Activities: (a) Explore the 1619 Project developed by The New York Times Magazine which “aims to reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of the United States.” (b) Listen also to the Speak Your Piece podcast of Dr. Paul Reeve (University of Utah professor of history) speaking to host Brad Westwood about Mormonism’s nineteenth-century African American members.
+Reeve also speaks about his book Religion of a Different Color: Race and the Mormon Struggle for Whiteness (Oxford University Press, 2015) where he considers Mormons and ideas about whiteness within the broader 19th-century American society.
 Speak Your Piece: A Podcast about Utah’s History (c) Get to know Utah’s Sema Hadithi Foundation “an American heritage and culture foundation that strives to “tell the story” of African-ancestor history, heritage, and culture by researching, preserving, and disseminating information throughout the community.”

-Contributors: Special thanks to Dr. Ronald Coleman (professor emeritus, Ethnic Studies Department, University of Utah) and Will Bagley (Western historian) and Dr. Cassandra Clark (Public Historian, Women’s History Initative Coordinator, Utah Division of State History) for contributing to the content of this post.
+Contributors: Special thanks to Dr. Ronald Coleman (professor emeritus, Ethnic Studies Department, University of Utah), Will Bagley (Western historian) and Dr. Cassandra Clark (Public Historian, Women’s History Initative Coordinator, Utah Division of State History) for contributing to the content of this post.
 Profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.

 Thomas G. Alexander and James B. Allen, Mormons & Gentiles: a History of Salt Lake City, Pruett Publications Co., (Boulder: Pruett Pub.
 Co, 1984), 119-120.